PathologyDataScience/triteia/README.md

 # Developer guide <a name="developer-guide"></a>
 ## Testing <a name="testing"></a>
 ### Locally
-Testing and code formatting are automated with tox and pytest, and can be run with `python -m tox run`.
-Running this will evaluate the tests in the environments defined in `tox.ini` and will format the source using Black.
+Testing and code formatting are automated with [`tox`](https://tox.wiki/) and [`pytest`](https://docs.pytest.org/), and can be run with `python -m tox run`.
+Running this will evaluate the tests in the environments defined in `tox.ini` and will format the source using [`black`](https://github.com/psf/black).
 Following testing, a coverage.html file will be located in .tox/coverage.

 Testing requires running a Triton server on the local machine.
 Tests are run using an `EfficientNetV2S.tensorflow` model that can be downloaded using pooch: